Professional Experience

 Project Controller

-At Anvil, I managed high-value projects through earned-value tracking, scheduling metrics, and change management—but my biggest impact came from automation and efficiency improvements.
+At Anvil, I managed high-value industrial projects through earned-value tracking, scheduling, and change management.
+My biggest impact came from automation and efficiency improvements to reporting.

 🚀 Big Wins:

-This role sparked my passion for automation and efficiency, shaping how I approach problem-solving, optimization, and data-driven decision-making in every role since.
+This role sparked my passion for automation and efficiency, shaping how I approach problem-solving and optimization in every role since.
+Why continue to waste time on burdensome, monotonous tasks when they can be automated?

 September, 2014